twekkel/mzpq/README.md

+Making this repo readonly as libzpaq is no longer maintained.

+A good alternative is **[Kanzi](https://github.com/flanglet/kanzi-cpp)**

+---

 # mzpq

 mzpq compresses files using the ZPAQ compression library.
 The  command-line options are deliberately very similar to those of gzip/bzip2/xz/zstd, but they are not identical.
 In general mzpq will achive very high compression, at the cost of memory and speed.